This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

 An incision will be made in your abdomen to reach the spleen.
-The blood vessels attached to your spleen will be tied off and cut.
-Tissues that cover and are attached to the spleen will also be cut.
 Your surgeon will remove the whole spleen or only the damaged parts.
 Bleeding blood vessels will be tied, and the other organs near the spleen will be checked.
-Your surgeon may place a drain (small tube) to let fluid flow out from your abdomen.
+A drain may be placed to remove fluid or blood from the surgery area.
 The incision will be closed with sutures and covered with a bandage.

 After your surgery: